Skip to main content

 How to prevent repeat attacks?

-People who’ve suffered from heart attacks are at higher risk for repeat attacks.
-However, participating in clinical trials can be a potential treatment option for all those who want to live a normal life after ACS.
+People who have suffered from heart attacks are at higher risk for repeat attacks.
+However, participating in clinical trials can provide a potential investigative treatment option for all those who want to live a normal life after ACS.

 Is the incidence the same for males and females?